 For student who enroll do not maintain continuous enrollment, the following application completion deadline must be adhered to by federal guidelines:

-For Summer 2014, financial aid file must be received and completed if selected for verification on
+For Summer 2014, financial aid file must be received and completed if selected for

 the last day of the term: August 3rd, 2014